- One of the most important factors when choosing a broadband plan is knowing what the average speed on that plan is.

 One of the most important factors when choosing a broadband plan is knowing what the average speed on that plan is.
 Even if you find a response to this question, you may still wonder how this will affect your internet usage.

-Most people who connect to broadband may come across the NBN network, as well as the terms ADSL, ADSL2+ and cable.
-Which type of connection you receive will depend on the type of plan you are after, and which type of connection is available in your area.
+Most people who connect to broadband may come across the NBN network, as well as the terms ADSL, ADSL2+, and cable.
+Which type of connection you receive will largely depend on which type of connection is available in your area.
 Nevertheless, we will delve deeper into the NBN speeds because the NBN network will most likely replace older connection technologies in various areas.

 While we have provided examples to give you a better idea of what the difference in speeds actually mean, it is a guide only.

 Kilobits per second (kbps)

 Megabits per second (mbps)

 Gigabits per second (gbps)

 Terabits per second (tbps)

 Broadband speed unit converter: